lajd/Udacity-Deep-Reinforcement-Learning/tasks/banana_collector/solutions/pixel_banana/REPORT.md

 ![value][image5]

-Basic experiments were performed with the above dimensionality techniques, which can be found in [tools](../../../../tools/image_utils.py), however the network has signfiicant difficulty learning from them (at least in the constraints imposed by the memory issue).
+Basic experiments were performed with the above dimensionality techniques, which can be found in [tools](../../../../tools/image_utils.py), however the network has significant difficulty learning from them (at least in the constraints imposed by the memory issue).